MatthewLoffredo/comp-383-miniproject-loffredo/README.md

 ### Output ###
 After running the script, all files and subdirectories in the pipeline will be automatically written to a directory called `miniproject_Matt_Loffredo`.
 The desired pipeline output will be stored in that directory, in a file named `miniProject.log`.

+An output of the pipeline using the full dataset is stored in `miniProject.log` in the main repository directory.